M.A. in Professional Practice in Experience Design

 - Understand and develop an individual stance on historical, current and emerging trends about the relationship between human experience and digital technology

-- Observe and systematically evaluate everyday human activities and develop empathetic & nuanced understanding of human experience
+- Observe and systematically evaluate everyday human activities and develop an empathetic & nuanced understanding of human experience

 - Apply principles of user experience & interaction design to craft usable, desirable & appropriate digital artifacts

-- Work with multiple media and materials rapidly to make technological artifacts available for iterative evaluation.
+- Work with multiple media and materials rapidly to make technological artifacts available for iterative evaluation

 This school offers programs in: